What Do Chess Players Write Down? Simple Introduction To Chess Notations

 Symbols represent actions made by humans during play.
 Some symbols are:

-• =: This means checkmate.
+• # This means checkmate.

-• ++: This means double-check.
+• ++ This means double-check.

-• x: This means to capture.
+• x This means to capture.

-• 0-0: This means King-side castle
+• 0-0 This means kingside castle

-• 0-0-0: This means Queen-side castle
+• 0-0-0 This means queenside castle

-• =: This means promotion.
+• = This means promotion.

-Mechanism of chess notations
+Mechanism of Chess Notations

-If no action(symbols) was played
+If no action(symbols) was made

 The rank number comes next.